finarly/Notes/Complete/dbt/materializations.md

 #### Not so good
 - You have small-ish data
 - Your data changes constantly: new columns, rename columns etc
-- Your data is updated in unpredicatable ways
+- Your data is updated in unpredictable ways
 - Your transformation performs comparisons or calculations that require other_rows (table + view)

 #### Incremental models introduce tradeoffs: